GriffinPlus/docker-zimbra/README.md

 ### Transport Security (TLS)

-Zimbra generates a self-signed certificate used for TLS, but as self-signed certificates are not trusted web browsers will complain about it.
+By default Zimbra generates a self-signed certificate for TLS.
+As self-signed certificates are not trusted web browsers will complain about it.
 To use a certificate issued by a trusted certification authority (CA), you can tell the container to set it in by providing the private key at `/data/app/tls/zimbra.key` and the certificate at `/data/app/tls/zimbra.crt`.
+The container keeps track of changes to the certificate file and re-configures Zimbra, if necessary.
+Therefore it is recommended to mount a volume with the key and the certificate at `/data/app/tls` and use it for exchanging the certificate.
 The certificate *should* contain the certificate chain up to the root certificate.
 If a certificate of an intermediate CA or root CA is missing, the container will try to download the missing certificates using the *Authority Information Access* extension (if available).

 Furthermore 4096 bit DH parameters are generated improving the security level of the key exchange.